Caspar Wistar Hodge Jr.

 He had brought to bear upon his exposition and defense of this, the Reformed Faith in its integrity, remarkable carefulness of thought, accuracy of knowledge and breadth of scholarship.
 It was just such qualities that made him admirably worthy of the great Princeton tradition and placed him in the front rank of the Reformed theologians of this generation.

+Hodge married Sarah Henry (1872–1929) in November 1897.
+They had one daughter, Lucy Maxwell Hodge Ernlund (1902–1977).
+Hodge died from pneumonia at Princeton Hospital in Princeton on February 26, 1937.